thjhweb/ship-wreck2/content/photogrammetrys/abercastle-field-school-photogrammetry.md

     photogrammetry_item_title: Twin Bollards wrapped in cable
     photogrammetry_description: >
-      Again the bollards were originally fixed on the top deck (shown circled blue on plan above) but these have a great deal of steel wire cable wrapped around them
+      Again the bollards were originally fixed on the top deck (shown circled blue on plan ) but these have a great deal of steel wire cable wrapped around them.

-      Fuji X-T2 12mm lens ISO 640 f/2.8 1/250th of a second \* Started taking
-      pictures at 13.09 with 356 photographs in 7 minutes and saved as RAW total 16.7 GB - as JPG total 4.66 GB \* Converted to TIFFS and white balanced in Photoshop \* In Agisoft - aligned 356 cameras in 1 chunk with 452,000 points \* Originally tried to mesh with 41million faces but ran out of memory (32GB). dropped the quality to 13.6million faces - Took around 22 hours in total
+        Fuji X-T2 12mm lens ISO 640 f/2.8 1/250th of a second,  Started taking pictures at 13.09 with 356 photographs in 7 minutes and saved as RAW total 16.7 GB - as JPG total 4.66 GB   Converted to TIFFS and white balanced in Photoshop.
+In Agisoft - aligned 356 cameras in 1 chunk with 452,000 points.
+Originally tried to mesh with 41million faces but ran out of memory (32GB), after dropping the quality to 13.6million faces - took around 22 hours in total
     photogrammetry_model: /images/prop-boss.glb
     photo_for_model: /images/DSCF6060 wired.jpg
   - template: photogrammetry-page-items